 The stadium can be easily reconfigured to accommodate games for the Falcons, Atlanta United and world-class events including the Super Bowl, NCAA Men’s Basketball Final Four and major concerts.
 Retractable seats surrounding the field and a motorized curtain system help soccer fans get close to the action.
 An entirely digital stadium platform creates opportunities to display custom content for each event.

-Designed for sustainability, Mercedes-Benz Stadium is seeking LEED Platinum certification—a first for an NFL and MLS stadium.
+Designed for sustainability, Mercedes-Benz Stadium is the world’s first LEED Platinum professional sports stadium.
 A 600,000-square-foot cistern helps recapture and reuse rainwater.
 This helps protect the neighborhood from flooding and provides rainwater to irrigate trees throughout the city.
 The site has more than 4,000 solar PV panels.
 The focus on sustainability extends into the community through connections to public transit and the creation of urban farming areas and open recreation spaces.

 In addition to serving as an anchor for the downtown tourist and entertainment district, the stadium will catalyze changes in surrounding neighborhoods.
 District-scale thinking enables the building to share resources with nearby developments.